luckinet/tabshiftr/README.md

   - tabshiftr is still in development.
 So far it reliably reorganises 19 different types of tables all of which are combinations of the four dimensions of disorganisation outlined in the vignette.
-We suspsect that there are further table arrangements, but they are not clear at this stage, issues submitted by users and contributers should be helpful.
+We suspect that there are further table arrangements, but they are not clear at this stage, issues submitted by users and contributors should be helpful.
-  - Moreover, the resulting schema descriptions can be useful for data archiving or database building and tabshiftr should at some point support that those schemas can be exported into data-formats that are used by downstream applications (xml, json, …)
+  - Moreover, the resulting schema descriptions can be useful for data archiving or database building and tabshiftr should at some point support that those schemas can be exported into data-formats that are used by downstream applications (xml, json, …), following proper (ISO) standards.
   - We envision for a next version some functions for assisted construction of the schema.
 Those could for instance be `setCluster()`, `setHeader()` and `setVariable()`, which could be piped into one another and finally into `makeSchema()`.
+  - A proper error-management.
+Due to the fuzzy nature of setting up a schema descriptions, interaction between machine and human is crucial.
+Whenever an instruction to extract information from a table results in an error, it should ideally be possible to pinpoint what exactly the issue with those instruction is.
+This might be a challenge, but it should be included in a future version of tabshiftr.

 Contributions to those points and discussions on where tabshiftr should go are highly welcome\!

 # Acknowledgement

+This work was supported by funding to Carsten Meyer through the Flexpool mechanism of the German Centre for Integrative Biodiversity Research (Div) (FZT-118, DFG).